ausocean/cloud/docs/oceanbench/device-configuration.md

 In addition to a site's configuration information, users may define variables to represent state.
 A OceanBench variable is simply a string.
 Boolean variables are variables for which a value of "1", "true" or "on" is treated as logical true.
 A value of "0", "false" or "off" is logical false, as is a variable that is not defined.

-When variables are mapped onto actuator pin ervalues, logical true is sent as integer 1 and false as integer 0.
+When variables are mapped onto actuator pin values, logical true is sent as integer 1 and false as integer 0.
 Other integers are sent as is.

 ### Special Variable